A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

-The results of our heating experiments can be found in Figures \ref{fig:1D-1V ES heating test Poisson}, \ref{fig:1D-1V ES heating test wave} and \ref{fig:2D-2V EM heating test}.
-Figures \ref{fig:1D-1V ES heating test Poisson} and \ref{fig:1D-1V ES heating test wave} present the results for the 1D-1V electrostatic problem in which we consider both Poisson and wave equation models, respectively, for the scalar potential.
-Figure \ref{fig:2D-2V EM heating test} shows the results for the 2D-2V electromagnetic heating experiment that compares the FDTD-PIC method and the IAEM.
-For the 1D-1V electrostatic experiments, we observe significant differences in the heating behavior due to the choice of models used for the scalar potential.
+The results of our heating experiments can be found in Figures \ref{fig:1D-1V ES heating test Poisson} - \ref{fig:2D-2V EM heating test conserved}.
+Figures \ref{fig:1D-1V ES heating test Poisson} and \ref{fig:1D-1V ES heating test wave} present the results for the electrostatic problem, in which, we consider both Poisson and wave equation models, respectively, for the scalar potential.
+Figure \ref{fig:2D-2V EM heating test} shows the results for the electromagnetic heating experiment that compares the FDTD-PIC method and the IAEM.
+For the electrostatic experiments, we observe significant differences in the heating behavior due to the choice of models used for the scalar potential.
 In particular, comparing Figures \ref{fig:1D-1V ES heating test Poisson} and \ref{fig:1D-1V ES heating test wave}, we can clearly see the rate of heating is far more significant when the Poisson model is used instead of the wave equation.
 This is partly due to the finite speed of propagation offered by the wave model, which causes the potential to respond more slowly to variations in the charge density $\rho$.
 We find this to be true even in cases where the Debye length would normally be considered underresolved by practitioners, resulting in far less severe fluctuations in temperature.
-Similar behaviors are also observed in the more complicated 2D-2V electromagnetic experiment.
-We note that the benchmark FDTD-PIC approach displays significant fluctuations in the temperature even in cases where the grid resolves the Debye length.
-In contrast, the proposed methods show notably smaller temperature fluctuations across the grid configurations, over many plasma periods.
-This suggests that it may be possible to use a much coarser grid than what is generally permitted by explicit particle methods, resulting in more efficient calculations.
-In simulations on bounded domains, particles may not be present in the domain long enough to see any noticeable effects of heating, as they could be removed via an absorption mechanism or a particle collector.
-The potential efficiency of the proposed method in solving such problems will also be the subject of future work.
+Similar behaviors are also observed in the more complicated electromagnetic experiment whose data is presented in Figure \ref{fig:2D-2V EM heating test} in which the proposed method demonstrates mesh-independent heating properties, with notably smaller temperature fluctuations across the grid configurations, over many plasma periods.
+For example, over 1000 plasma periods, the relative increase in temperature across all meshes is $ < 0.1\%$.
+In contrast, the benchmark FDTD-PIC approach displays significant fluctuations in the temperature, even in cases where the grid spacing resolves the Debye length.
+These results indicate that the new method permits the use of a much coarser grid than current explicit particle methods.
+Moreover, in simulations on bounded domains, particles may not be present in the domain long enough to see any noticeable effects of heating, as they could be removed through an absorption mechanism or a particle collector.
+We also include some plots of conserved quantities for the electromagnetic case, namely, the total mass and the residual in the Lorenz gauge condition in Figure \ref{fig:2D-2V EM heating test conserved} obtained with the proposed method.
+We observe reasonable mass conservation and control of the gauge error over many plasma periods despite the fact that we are not enforcing the gauge condition.